-If the applicable Final Terms in respect of Senior Notes specify that this Condition 2(a)(ii) applies, then, subject to applicable law, no holder of any such Senior Notes ("Senior Noteholders") may exercise or claim any right of set-off in respect of any amount owed to it by the Issuer arising under or in connection with the Senior Notes, and each Senior Noteholder shall, by virtue of its subscription, purchase or holding of any Senior Note, be deemed to have waived all such rights of set-off.
+If the applicable Final Terms in respect of Senior Notes specify that this Condition 2(a)(ii) applies, then, subject to applicable law, no holder of any such Senior Notes ("Senior Noteholders") may exercise or claim any right of set-off, compensation or retention in respect of any amount owed to it by the Issuer arising under or in connection with Senior Notes, and each Senior Noteholder shall, by virtue of its subscription, purchase or holding of any such Senior Note, be deemed to have waived all such rights of set-off, compensation or retention.
+Notwithstanding the preceding sentence, if the applicable Final Terms in respect of Senior Notes specify that this Condition 2(a)(ii) applies and if any amounts owing to any Senior Noteholder by the Issuer are discharged by set-off, such Senior Noteholder shall, unless such payment is prohibited by law, immediately pay an amount equal to the amount of such discharge to the Issuer or, in the event of its winding-up or administration, the liquidator or administrator, as appropriate of the Issuer for the payment to creditors of the Issuer in respect of amounts owing to them by the Issuer and accordingly any such discharge shall be deemed not to have taken place.